Hockey world shocked by air crash tragedy

 The Red Wings also counted defenseman Rusaln Salei and Liv among their former players.

 "It is a huge loss for the hockey world.
-It's very tragic," said Swede Nicklas Lidstrom, Detroit's Norris trophy winning defenceman.
+It's very tragic," said Swede Nicklas Lidstrom, Detroit's Norris trophy winning defenseman.

 NHL commissioner Gary Bettman said the tragedy affected the entire hockey world.